CTUCZ/nettest-rmbt-statistics/README.md

 ### Alternative: Get WAR using Github action

 The `WAR build` action produces a WAR file that can be used on a server.
-This only applies to the `master` branch.

 ### Configure Tomcat